DigiTurk84/class-incremental-polytope/README.md

 Our code relies on the framework of "Re-evaluating Continual Learning Scenarios: A Categorization and Case for Strong Baselines" paper available at https://github.com/GT-RIPL/Continual-Learning-Benchmark

-Refer to our paper for more details: <link to paper will be updated as soon the conference will publish it online>
+Refer to our paper for more details: https://arxiv.org/abs/2010.08657

 If you have any question, feel free to open an issue.

 <p align="center">